unigateway/unigateway/docs/docs/user-guide/supported-devices.md

 This is a list of devices currently supported by MqGateway.
-That means you can connect a device either with digital wires or through RS485/UART controller to MqGateway.
+That means you can connect a device either with digital wires or through MySensors RS485 node to MqGateway.

 All supported devices need to be compatible with 5V power supply.